adyrose/roseworx/README.md

 // RoseWorx Utilities
 //.rwxu

+// RoseWorx Themes
+To make things easier for consistent colors you can style the entire framework of components using the 2 SCSS variables $theme-color-base and $theme-color-secondary and things like forms and tables will then use the base and secondary colors in these variables.
+You can of course then still overide individual color variables for components if they need to be different (e.g $form-color-base or $table-color-secondary)

 // RoseWorx Forms ??
 // importing the scss only gets forms styles, import rwxForms in JS, const forms = new rwxForms() and put [rsx-form] attribute on a html form for the js - it is possible to have a custom submit function for a form instead of doing a normal form submit. just save the rwxForms instantiator as a var XXX and call XXX.customSubmitFn with the ID of the form as the first parameter (form must have an ID attribute) and a function as the second attribute -> the customSubmitFn will get called with a parameter - an array of objects with each form fields value in the format [{fieldname: fieldvalue}]. a forms submit button will remain invalid untill all fields are valid if fields are required